microsoft/WingtipTicketsSaaS-DbPerTenant/README.md

 A range of tutorials will be developed and added to the sample over time that explore additional SaaS patterns.

 ## License
-Microsoft Wingtip Tickets Azure Data Platform demo and hands-on-lab is licensed under the MIT license.
+Microsoft Wingtip SaaS sample application and tutorials are licensed under the MIT license.
 See the [LICENSE](https://github.com/Microsoft/WingtipSaaS/blob/master/license) file for more details.

 # Contributing